-Our proposed program strategies may also include: 1.) after school care for older children 2.) visits by theatre groups 3.) scouts 4.) interns from the local collages 5.) musical guests 6.) art shows with art made within the center and from outside artists 7.) dancing 8.) qi gong 9.) tai chi 10.) chair yoga 11.) meditation and 12.) storytelling, just to name a few.
-Judy Edwards is also a part of Space Coast Therapy Dogs and Brevard Therapy Dogs, so the proposed goal is to also involve the dogs at the facility as collaboration.
+Our proposed program strategies are planned to include: 1.) after school care for older children 2.) visits by theatre groups 3.) scouts 4.) interns from the local collages 5.) musical guests 6.) art shows with art made within the center and from outside artists 7.) dancing 8.) qi gong 9.) tai chi 10.) chair yoga 11.) meditation and 12.) storytelling, just to name a few.
+Judy Edwards is also a part of the Alliance of Therapy Dogs and Brevard Therapy Dogs, so the proposed goal is to also involve the dogs at the facility as collaboration.

-In addition to our plethora of services, the property surrounding the center has plenty of room for gardening, walking in the woods and sitting out in a gazebo.
+In addition to our varied services, the property surrounding the center has plenty of room for gardening, walking in the woods and sitting out in a gazebo.
 With so many activities and open-air opportunities, Caring for our Generations’ goal to become the place where elders want to go.

 Again, it’s important that we design programs to meet our identified population, to ensure services are available.
 This is imperative because, based on current statistics from the Alzheimer’s Association, 2016, 1 out of every 8 people over the age of 65 will get Alzheimer’s, and every day until 2030, 10,000 Americans will be turning 65 years of age until 2030.
 In preparation, Brevard County developers are retrofitting Assisted Living Centers and building Memory Care Centers for the 1 out of 8, which is great news for that population.